Search

 The Ring Theory and Confidant Character

 Another consideration when looking for good confidant character is what the LA Times calls ‘Ring Theory.’
-This involves the creation of ‘rings’ of people around you and what they can offer you.
+This involves the creation of ‘rings’ of your closest confidants around you and what they can offer you.

 First, you begin with a small ring that’s made up of people directly affected by whatever the problem is (and, of course, if you’re the one with the issue, you go in this ring).